 Historic buildings are no longer the only ones shaping the skyline of London.
 The Shard, a 72-storey skyscraper in South London, is the tallest building within the UK and the sixth tallest in Europe.
 It houses office buildings, hotels and resorts, restaurants, and residential apartments.

 Nonetheless, the most exciting feature to tourists and photographers is The View From The Shard, a set of two observation decks that offers some of London’s best photography spots and 360-views.
 Note that the view comes at a price.
-To guarantee access, you need to get a ticket.
-Prices start at £32, and you can also get an annual pass for £79 if you’d like to visit The View more than once.
-Consider booking a time during the evening hours to get the best sunset shots.
+Access is ticketed, with timed entry starting from roughly £32 (advance online fares are usually cheaper), so book ahead at theviewfromtheshard.com.
+Aim for the evening to catch sunset over London.

 5. London Eye

-The London Eye is one of the best photo spots to get a wide variety of iconic Instagram shots.
-Try different locations and different times of the day.
-For example, you can walk along the South Bank and get photos of the London Eye, the Thames, and Big Ben.
+The London Eye is one of the best spots for a wide variety of iconic frames.
+Work different angles and different times of day: walk along the South Bank to catch the wheel, the Thames, and Big Ben together in one composition.

 6. St. Dunstan in the East

-Now, it is a peaceful public garden with old ruins and vines and one of the best photography spots in London for romantic or eerie photoshoots.
-It’s open to the public from 8 AM to 5 PM, but it’s best to come early to avoid Londoners looking for tranquil refuge amid busy office buildings.
+Today it is a peaceful public garden of old ruins draped in vines, and one of the best spots in London for romantic or eerie shoots.
+It is open from 8am to 5pm, so arrive early before locals fill the benches looking for a quiet refuge among the office blocks.

 7. St. Paul’s Cathedral

-In the City of London central district, St Paul’s Cathedral is among the best photography spots to get classic shots of London.
-The building has over 1,400 years of history.
-Unfortunately, it was destroyed five times throughout its history, including during the Great Fire of London.
-Its current version is another work of art designed by architect Sir Christopher Wren.
+In the City of London, St Paul's Cathedral delivers classic London frames.
+The site carries over 1,400 years of history and has been destroyed five times, including in the Great Fire of London.
+The current cathedral is another Sir Christopher Wren design.

 8. The Hill Garden and Pergola

-The Hill Garden and Pergola in Hampstead Hearth once used to be a spectacular private garden of an early 20th-century manor house.
-It belonged to a very wealthy philanthropist who loved landscape architecture and garden parties.
+The Hill Garden and Pergola in Hampstead Heath was once the spectacular private garden of an early-20th-century manor, owned by a wealthy philanthropist with a passion for landscape architecture and garden parties.

 9. Tower Bridge

-Tower Bridge is another iconic landmark among the top London photography spots you shouldn’t miss.
-Tower Bridge is a movable suspension bridge over the River Thames.
-Despite its old-school appearance, it’s actually relatively new.
-It was built in the late 19th century as a result of a competition.
+Another icon you should not miss, Tower Bridge is a movable suspension bridge over the River Thames.
+Despite its old-world look, it is relatively new, built in the late 19th century after a design competition.

 10. Big Ben